 Visitors can be seen strolling along the expansive white sand and wading into the calm shallow water all season long.

-According to Ontario Parks, Wasaga Beach was the first provincial park in Canada to be awarded the “Blue Flag” designation under the international environmental standards.
+According to Ontario Parks, Wasaga Beach was the first provincial park in Canada to be awarded the “Blue Flag” designation under international environmental standards.

 These two beaches are far from the only world-renowned destinations that Ontario is known for.